UWantBalloons/DT/README.md

 An add-on scope for Downtown 1930s Mafia. https://www.crazygames.com/game/downtown-1930s-mafia

-USE WITH BROWSER AT 150%.
+- USE WITH BROWSER AT 150%.

+- MADE TO WORK on WINDOWS OS only.
+Sorry.

 Run:  scope.py
   - will run through a quick setup and a coord.json file will be added to the directory and the scope will become active.